mirfanmcs/Machine-Learning/Supervised Learning/Classification/Regularized Logistic Regression/Python/readme.md

 Use of advanced optimization algorithms is another technique to optimize cost function instead of calling Gradient descent.
 We will use this technique and use `minimize` function of `scipy` library to train our model to get tained values of values of &theta;

 Note: For large data set, we train model once and save the parameters &theta;.
-We will use these saved parameters later for prediction.
+We then use these saved parameters later for prediction.

 Run optimizeTheta.py from command prompt: